curl/everything-curl/internals/structs.md

   When doing multiplexed HTTP/2 transfers, each `Curl_easy` is associated with an individual stream, sharing the same connectdata struct.
-Multiplexing makes it even more important to keep things associated with the right thing!
+Multiplexing makes it even more important to keep things associated with the right thing.

 ## connectdata